 Included is the Personal Information Update Form, please complete and return to us as soon as possible.
-Please use this opportunity to update any information with BCIMA that might be outdated, this will ensure that you receive important information regarding your fund.
-Please also indicate your race and provide your Tax Reference number - this is a requirement from Government.
+Please use this opportunity to update any information with BCIMA that might be outdated, especially your Contact Details i.e. Telephone Numbers, E-mail address, etc.

+This will ensure that you receive important information regarding your Fund.

+Please indicate your Race and provide your Tax Reference Number, as this is a requirement from Government.